Regression Discontinuity Design with Spillovers: Introduction

-This paper joins a burgeoning body of work that considers violations of SUTVA under various research designs, such as experiments (\citealt{, hudgens2008toward,aronow2017estimating,savje2021average, hu2022average, leung2022causal,li2022random, auerbach2023local, gao2023causal, vazquez2023experiment}), differences-in-differences (\citealt{clarke2017estimating,butts2021difference, xu2023difference}), synthetic control (\citealt{cao2019estimation}), instrumental variables (\citealt{sobel2006randomized, vazquez2023iv}) and other observational settings (\citealt{forastiere2020causal}).
-RDD poses unique challenges relative to these other settings because here, the identified parameters are local to the cut-off and estimation is nonparametric.
-Additionally, we consider endogenous spillovers, which has received relatively less attention in this literature, though exceptions include, in the experiment context, \cite{munro2021treatment, li2023experimenting, munro2023efficient}.
-In the presence of endogenous spillovers, a unit's outcome may depend on the treatment status of the entire population, even if spillovers is assumed to have a small radius.
-The interaction of this dependence with the discontinuity of the outcome function in the space of the running variable poses novel technical challenges that we address.
+This paper joins a burgeoning body of work that considers violations of SUTVA under various research designs, such as experiments (e.g. \citealt{hudgens2008toward,aronow2017estimating,savje2021average, hu2022average, leung2022causal,li2022random, gao2023causal, vazquez2023experiment, auerbach2025local}), differences-in-differences (e.g. \citealt{clarke2017estimating,butts2021difference, xu2023difference}), synthetic control (\citealt{cao2019estimation}), instrumental variables (\citealt{sobel2006randomized, vazquez2023iv}) and other observational settings (\citealt{forastiere2020causal}).
+RDD poses unique challenges relative to these other settings because it concerns parameters that are local to the cutoff and estimation is nonparametric.
+Additionally, we consider endogenous spillovers, which has received relatively less attention in this literature, though exceptions include, in the experiment context, \cite{leung2022causal,munro2021treatment, li2023experimenting, munro2023efficient} and \cite{faridani2024linear}.
+In the presence of endogenous spillovers, a unit's outcome may depend on the treatment status of the entire population, even if spillovers are assumed to have a small radius.
+The interaction of this dependence with the discontinuity of the observed outcome function poses novel technical challenges that we address.

 The rest of the paper is organized as follows.
-Section \ref{section--setup} describes out econometric framework.
-Section \ref{section--estimands} characterizes the consistency properties of local linear regression in terms of the radius of spillovers and bandwidth for nonparametric estimation.
-Section \ref{section--localspilloverreg} presents the local spillovers regression for estimating treatment effect under the main asymptotic regime of interest.
+Section \ref{section--setup} describes our econometric framework.
+Section \ref{section--estimands} characterizes the estimand of local linear regression under spillovers.
+Section \ref{section--estimands--donut_hole} in particular considers the use of donut-hole RDs.
+Section \ref{section--localspilloverreg} presents the local spillovers regression, our proposal for recovering direct treatment and spillover effects.
+Section \ref{section--application} applies our method to the setting of \cite{gonzalez2021cell}.
 Section \ref{section--conclusion} concludes.
 Proofs are contained in the Appendix.
+Simulation results and the auxiliary lemmas used in the proofs are available in the Supplemental Appendix.